Sectigo (Comodo) vs acme.sh

 | Starting price | From €20/mo | Free✓ |

-| Best for | Web agencies and hosting companies who want affordable OV/EV SSL certificates for client sites | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python |
+| Best for | Web agencies and hosting companies who want affordable OV/EV SSL certificates for client sites | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. |

 | Tags | ||